Dr Rainer Gnibl, GMP Inspectorate, Germany

 Aidan Madden, FivePharma, Ireland

-During this course, you will learn all relevant aspects to implement and/ or improve your Change Control System fulfilling the regulatory GMP requirements.
+During this Live Online Training, you will learn all relevant aspects to implement and/ or improve your Change Control System fulfilling regulatory and GMP requirements.
 You will get to know the whole process from initiation over implementation to regulatory submissions.
-You will also have the possibility to work on practical examples.
+You will also have the possibility to discuss practical examples during several Q&A sessions.

-Change control systems should be an integral part of the quality management system of each company.
+Change Control systems should be an integral part of the quality management system (QMS) of each company.
 Their task and aim is to ensure that all announced or requested changes are carefully checked and completely documented and authorised.

-Before starting implementing the change, many question need to be answered like:
+Before starting implementing the change, questions need to be answered like:

-A sound change control system is used to manage changes of all types.
+A sound Change Control system is used to manage changes of all types.
 The Change Control process is necessary to prevent inappropriate changes from occurring.
-All GMP-relevant changes should only be made with a complete review and approval of the QA and any other department that might be impacted by the change.
+All GMP-relevant changes should only be made with a complete review and approval of a quality function and any other department that might be impacted by the Change.

 Change Control - Inspectors Expectations for GMP Compliance